ahgraber/homelab-gitops-k3s/cluster/core/democratic-csi/README.md

 ## Debug

-If get `message: '{"code":32,"stdout":"","stderr":"mount.nfs: access denied by server while mounting 10.2.1.1:/mnt/ssdpool/csi/nfs/v/pvc-...}`, restart NFS service on NAS
+* If get `message: '{"code":32,"stdout":"","stderr":"mount.nfs: access denied by server while mounting 10.2.1.1:/mnt/ssdpool/csi/nfs/v/pvc-...}`, restart NFS service on NAS

+* iSCSI volumes require deleting the target and extent on the server; new PVCs/PVs on k8s side will reuse the same extent on the NAS.